patk80/Thrash-Album-Year-Game/README.md

-# MetalAlbumYearGame
+# AlbumYearGame
-Metal Album Year Game
+Album Year Game - guess which year the albums were released.